 The Susan B. Anthony Center works to bring awareness to, and advocate for, social justice and equity.
-To increase student involvement in this work, the Center established the Student Advisory Board (SAB) in Spring 2015 to create event programming that corresponds with student’s local and national social justice advocacy interests.
-Board members represent the student body’s need for programming that focuses on issues that are important to them, including but not limited to feminism, violence against women, women’s leadership, empowerment, marginalized groups on and off campus, LGBTQIA issues, and allyship.
-Members are comprised of undergraduate students across various class years and majors.
-They meet one to two times per month during the semester to advise the Center on social justice issues that event programming could focus on, help in the planning of such events as well as create their own event programming under Center advisement, and act as liaisons to the student body by promoting Center events.
-The board also conducts outreach with University departments and student groups to create co-sponsorships that support campus initiatives that work to overcome inequality.
+To increase student involvement and input in this work, the Center established the Student Advisory Board (SAB) in Spring 2015.
+The Board represents the student body’s need for event programming that corresponds with student’s local and national social justice advocacy interests.
+Board members focus on issues that are important to students, including but not limited to, feminism, violence against women, women’s leadership, empowerment, marginalized groups on and off campus, LGBTQIA issues, and allyship.

 Beginning in Spring semester 2018, the Center will be offering the Susan B. Anthony Center Ambassadors (SBAC Ambassadors) Program to connect University students to the surrounding Rochester community through volunteer work at local non-profit service organizations.
 SBAC Ambassadors will help agencies with volunteer needs at one-day events or on short-term projects such as walks, dinners, and inventory organization.
 By supporting agencies in this capacity, students will benefit organizations by providing extra help that is needed to enable them to fulfill their goals as they conduct programming, raise funds, and serve clients in the local community.